We sort your Self Assessment for you. £169, all in.

 So, what’s a personal allowance?

-Now you know what a non-resident is, it’ll probably help to understand what a personal allowance is.
+Now that you know what a non-resident is, it will probably help to understand what a personal allowance is.

 A personal allowance is the amount you can earn without having to pay income tax.
 In the UK, you will automatically qualify if: